(with amendments approved

-- The Council is the main body of Organization which carries out its work on the level of the Heads of State (summit), the Ministers for Foreign Affairs, National Coordinators and Permanent Representatives.
+The Council is the main body of the Organization that conducts its work at the level of Heads of State and Government (Summit), Ministers of Foreign Affairs, National coordinators and Permanent representatives.

 - The functions, competences and working order of the Council are defined by the present Charter and the GUAM Rules of Procedure.

 - The functions and working order of the Secretariat are defined by the present Charter, Financial Regulations, Rules of Procedure and the Provision on Secretariat.

 - By decision of the Council of Ministers for Foreign Affairs (CMFA), working and ad hoc bodies may be established on a permanent or temporary basis, as well as meetings of representatives of corresponding ministries and/or agencies of the Parties may be conducted.

 - The Council of the Heads of State and Government (CHSG):